pieterDekker/spark-ml/README.md

 # Ideas and Todos

 ## Todo
-- [ ] Extract two separate Spark steps for data preparation and model fitting
-- [ ] Use Mleap as format for model, use S3 compatible storage backend for storage
 - [ ] Use Apache Hive as data warehouse
+- [x] Use Apache Cassandra as data warehouse _High memory usage, not ideal, but works for now_
+- [x] Extract separate Spark steps for data preparation and model fitting
+- [x] Make the parameters for the spark apps injectable
+- [ ] Implement model validation
+- [ ] Use Mleap as format for model
+- [ ] Schedule monthly reports and backfill
 - [ ] Use cross validations for finetuning
 - [ ] Implement streaming classifier in Spark
+- [ ] Fix airflow scheduler resource usage, see [here](https://stackoverflow.com/questions/42419834/airbnb-airflow-using-all-system-resources)

 ## Longlist
 - [ ] streaming classifier should be perpetual job (remote supervisord style?)